Best Star Wars comics Boba Fett

 Writer: John Jackson Miller

-This comic series takes place 8 years before the video game, within the same timeline.
-Readers follow Zayne Carrick, a young Padawan at the Jedi Academy and the struggles he faces after witnessing Jedi Masters standing over dead Padawan.
-He narrowly escapes and now must learn to live as an outlaw while trying to solve the murders and avoid capture.
+Set 8 years before the events of the popular video game, this comic series follows Zayne Carrick, a young Padawan at the Jedi Academy.
+After witnessing Jedi Masters standing over dead Padawans, Zayne must navigate life as an outlaw while trying to solve the murders and avoid capture.
+This series offers a unique perspective on the Jedi Order during The High Republic era.

 Boba Fett: Twin Engines of Destruction